Gauthamraju31/AudioReactiveLedStrip/README.md

 <!-- This [ws2812b i2s library](https://github.com/JoDaNl/esp8266_ws2812_i2s) must be downloaded and installed in the Arduino libraries folder.
  -->
 ## Hardware Connections

+### Arduino
+Arduino pin 6 is used to control the DIN of the LED strip

 ### ESP8266
 The ESP8266 has hardware support for [I²S](https://en.wikipedia.org/wiki/I%C2%B2S) and this peripheral is used <!-- by the [ws2812b i2s library](https://github.com/JoDaNl/esp8266_ws2812_i2s)  -->to control the ws2812b LED strip.
 This signficantly improves performance compared to bit-banging the IO pin.
 Unfortunately, this means that the LED strip **must** be connected to the RX1 pin, which is not accessible in some ESP8266 modules (such as the ESP-01).